HubDaniel/Prototype-Selection-for-Interpretable-Classification/README.md

-## PROTOTYPE-SELECTION-FOR-INTERPRETABLE-CLASSIFICATION
+## PROTOTYPE SELECTION FOR INTERPRETABLE CLASSIFICATION

+This is a project from UCLA EE course.
+Instructor: Christina Fragouli <br />

-Replication and Revision of the paper "PROTOTYPE SELECTION FOR INTERPRETABLE CLASSIFICATION" By Jacob Bien and Robert Tibshirani
+Revision of the paper "PROTOTYPE SELECTION FOR INTERPRETABLE CLASSIFICATION" By Jacob Bien and Robert Tibshirani <br />

-"Project.pdf" is the description of the project, its requirements etc.

-"project paper.pdf" is provided by the course instructor.
+Coding from scretch. <br />

+Revisions: <br />
+(1) Hyperparameters (e.g. epsilon ball) <br />
+(2) Distance Measures